 The manuscript was dispersed by its last owner, Arthur A. Houghton, the greatest remaining part now found in the Museum of Contemporary Art, Tehran.
 Other folios are found in numerous private and public collections (see also under Dispersed mss).

 There is an extensive bibliography concerning this supreme royal manuscript, which has been studied in detail and fully published by M.B.
 Dickson & S.C.
-Welch, The Houhgton Shahnameh, 2 vols., Cambridge MA, 1981.
-Most of these folios have not yet been examined for the Shahnama Project, and a full catalogue of the manuscript is still in progress.
+Welch, The Houghton Shahnameh, 2 vols., Cambridge MA, 1981.